Siddh-456/DFA-Minimizer/README.md

 ## How the Algorithm Works

-The tool implements the Table-Filling (Myhill-Nerode) Algorithm in three phases.
+The tool implements the Table Filling (Myhill Nerode) Algorithm in three phases.

 **Phase 1: Marking Base Pairs**